ASHLEY "JOJO" MOORE

 With the completion of her Master of Business Administration, Ashley enjoys influencing others to love and respect themselves, as well as others, through the Art of dance.
 Never forgetting where she came from or how far she has gone, Ashley now gives back to the Talladega community by founding, J.O.V.A.N.I.
 The Dance Factory.

-Duntrey is from Clay County and currently attends Southern Union State Community College where he is pursuing a degree in Dance under the direction of Ms. Sonja Fincher.
-He has instructed and cheered in the Art of Tumbling for over 7 years, with his senior year being invited to tryout for UCA staff where he received All-American and numerous awards and recognition's.
+Duntrey is from Clay County and is a recent graduate of Southern Union State Community College where he pursued a degree in Dance under the direction of Ms. Sonja Fincher.
+He has instructed and cheered in the Art of Tumbling for over 8 years, with his senior year in high school being invited to tryout for UCA staff where he received All-American and numerous awards and recognition's.

 While captain of his All-Star level 5 team for 2 years, Duntrey received a full scholarship to both Shelton State and Southern Union.
 At Shelton for cheering with a rank of Top 10 and for Dance at Southern Union.

 Duntrey has a passion and big love for gymnastics/tumbling.
 His skill qualifications are well above average and the love, knowledge and courage he pours into his students is undeniable.
 He is a huge believer of Jesus Christ his Lord and Savior.
-He can’t wait to begin his new journey at J.O.V.A.N.I: The Dance Factory and become apart of the family!
+He is excited to begin another journey with J.O.V.A.N.I: The Dance Factory family!